chaithanya33/docker-project/README.md

 plugins in jenkins
 1)node.js
 2)eclips Temurin installer
-3) OWASP dependency 4)docker pipeline
+3)docker pipeline
-5) sonarqube
+4) sonarqube
+5)trivy docker image
-and integrate plugins in jenkins in plugins and systems
+6)synk tool /to store artifacts and suecrity tool scan and integrate plugins in jenkins in plugins and systems

 overall i added some security checks and post build actions if it passes security checks and warnings should be ignored checks then only it pushes into docker images